 From roast turkey on Christmas Day to a sausage noodle soup on Christmas Eve (well, that’s what my wee Austrian pal says happens in her neck of the woods): across the world Christmas is done very differently.
 But if you’ve ever wondered why us Brit’s are so divided over sprouts or wanted to know precisely the function of Christmas cracker, then read on.
-This is the beginners guide to a very British Christmas.
+This is the beginners guide to a very British Christmas: part 1.

 New sofa for Christmas